Cloud-SPAN/create-aws-instance-3-costs-explained/_episodes/01-free-tier.md

 ![Caption.](../fig/06-aws-bill-page01.png "AWS Bills - Example 1.")

 In the figure below we have expanded the drop-down menu of the **Elastic Compute Cloud** (EC2) service.
 Service usage and cost is grouped by region.
-Our account shows only the Ireland region for EC2 as we are using EC2 only in that region (below is an example showing multiple regions).
+Our account shows only the Ireland region for EC2 as we are using EC2 in that region only (below is an example showing multiple regions).

 Note that we have used 93.542 hours of the EC2 service and 13.549 GB-Month's of the EBS storage service, yet the incurred cost for each service is $0.00 because what we have used of each service so far within the month is within the monthly Free-Tier quota of each service.

-Had our Free Tier expired, the costs shown in the table would be: 93.542 hours *times* $0.0126 USD per hour of t2.micro instance = **$1.178** for the EC2 service so far in the month, and 13.549 GB-Months *times* $0.11 USD per GB-Month = **$1.49** for EBS service likewise.
+Had our Free Tier expired, the costs shown in the table would be:
+- 93.542 hours *times* $0.0126 USD per hour of t2.micro instance = **$1.178** for the EC2 service so far in the month, and
+- 13.549 GB-Months *times* $0.11 USD per GB-Month = **$1.49** for the EBS storage service so far in the month.

 ![Caption.](../fig/06-aws-bill-page02EC2-EBS.png "AWS Bills - Example 2.")

 The figure below shows a billing example for EC2 service usage involving two regions and two  (Free-Tier eligible) t2.micro instances and the Free Tier being active but exceeded.
 Recall that each account has Free-Tier 750 hours per month of t2.micro instance service.

-Instance 1 in the Northen Virginia region ran for 746 hours in the month with no cost, and leaving 750 - 746 = 4 Free-Tier hours still to be used.
-Instance 2 in the Oregon region ran for 534 hours.
+The **instance** in the Northen Virginia region (1 in red in the figure below) ran for 746 hours in the month with no cost, leaving 750 - 746 = 4 Free-Tier hours still to be used.

+The **instance** in the Oregon region (2) ran for 534 hours.
 Of these hours, 4 incurred no cost as the 4 Free-Tier hours still to be used were applied.
-Thus only 530 hours were actually billed for a cost of 530 hours *times* $0.0125 USD per hour of t2.micro instance = $6.36.
+Thus only 530 hours were actually billed for a cost of 530 hours *times* $0.0125 USD per hour of t2.micro instance = **$6.36**.

 ![Caption.](../fig/07-aws-bill-exceeding-free-tier2.png "AWS Bills - Example 3.")